garyfleming/apis-for-decades/apis.md

 # Hypermedia

-> What needs to be done to make the REST architectural style clear on the notion that hypertext is a constraint?
+> "What needs to be done to make the REST architectural style clear on the notion that hypertext is a constraint?"

 ^ There are a few reasons for that but the most obvious is that REST is defined as a system for distributed hypermedia.
 The whole thing hinges on it.
 As Fielding has said many times, Hypermedia Is A Constraint.
 So... what is it?